honglek06/pushDriver/README.md

    * Two players take turns placing their marks (X or O) on a 3x3 grid.
    * The first player to get three marks in a row wins the game.
    * If all nine marks are placed and no player has three in a row, the game is a tie.

+## Usage

+To run each game, you will need to have the Cairo compiler installed.
+You can then compile each contract by running the following command for the respective game:

+**Guessing Game:**

+cairo-compile guessing_game_contract.cairo

+**Coin Flipping Game:**

+cairo-compile coin_flipping_game_contract.cairo

+**Tic-Tac-Toe Game:**

+cairo-compile tic_tac_toe_game_contract.cairo

+Once the contracts are compiled, you can deploy them to the Starknet blockchain using the following command for the respective game:

+Guessing Game:

+cairo-deploy guessing_game_contract.cairo

+**Coin Flipping Game:**

+cairo-deploy coin_flipping_game_contract.cairo

+**Tic-Tac-Toe Game:**

+cairo-deploy tic_tac_toe_game_contract.cairo

+To interact with the deployed contracts, you can use the cairo-call command.
+For example, to play a guessing game, you can run the following commands:

+Start a new game
+cairo-call guessing_game_contract.cairo initialize

+Make a guess
+cairo-call guessing_game_contract.cairo guess 50

+Check if the guess was correct cairo-call guessing_game_contract.cairo checkGuess

+For more detailed instructions on how to play each game, please refer to the documentation for the respective game contract.

 ## License